Music of Sudan: The role of women in traditional music

 In many ethnic groups, distinguished women play an important role in the social celebration of a tribe's virtues and history.
 In her report about women as singers in Darfur, the ethnomusicologist Roxane Connick Carlisle recounts her fieldwork during the 1960s in three ethnic groups.
 She describes the common traits of these bards from the Zaghawa ethnic group like this:

 Another traditional form of women's role in oral poetry are the songs of praise or ridicule of singers in western Sudan, called Hakamat.
 These are women of high social standing, respected for their eloquence, intuition and decisiveness, who may both incite or vilify the men of their tribe, when engaged in feuds with other tribes.
 The social impact of these Hakamat can be so strong, that they have been invited by peacebuilding initiatives in Darfur to exert their influence for conflict resolution or contemporary social issues, like environmental protection.

-Sudanese women are also known both at home and in the wider region for their role as singers and musicians playing the dalooka drum in aghani al-banat (transl.: Girls's songs) as well as for their spiritual musical performances called zār, believed to be able to exorcise evil spirits from possessed individuals.
+Sudanese women are also known both at home and in the wider region for their role as singers and musicians playing the dalooka drum in aghani al-banat (transl.: Girls' songs) as well as for their spiritual musical performances called zār, believed to be able to exorcise evil spirits from possessed individuals.